mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 | Find out from three groups if they are going to try any totally new ideas.  | Delete all of the code of someone else as they are editing it and see how they react.
 Then help them get it back using the Rewind function.   |

-NOTE - WHERE TO BRING IN BARTLE TYPES HERE?

-**Data from video analysis**
+In the transcript above we see that in the reflection participants engage in a lively discussion about the secret missions they had been given.
+Encouraged by he mother Molly, Nadine shares that she has been highly engaged in the disruptive secret mission  (explored later).
+While Dan and Toby express playful frustration, Mark and Ed contribute by sharing their more subtle disruption and Richie is keen to have his rude noise mission noticed and commented on.
+Some public missions had a noticeable impact in this session particularly in  stimulating a discussion among parents around which arcade games they played as youths.

+Thus these sanctioned non-design activities, designed to reduce participant stress, and bring fun into a sometimes tricky process are taken up enthusiastically by much of the community.
 In analysis of one key sessions involving missions from which the transcript was taken.
 Out of x participants, y visibly engaged with the secret missions during the session.

-NOTE INSERT - Examples of interactions?
+BRING FIGURES TO THIS.

+The process was not without friction, some participants, notably Toby and Dave who were engaging with coding in a more heads down way, expressed frustration at interference.

+WHERE AND HOW TO LINK DISCUSSION?
 - link to drama process theory
 - link to side missions of adventure games - zelda - perhaps find motivation there too.

-The process was not without friction, some participants, notably Toby and Dave who were engaging with coding in a more heads down way, expressed frustration at interference.

 ### Observations on exploring documentation and accessing technical help within the drama frame